kingzamzon/docs/docs/examples.md

 - Use Lit Protocol to gate a video or livestream with cloudflare: https://github.com/LIT-Protocol/lit-cloudflare-frontend and a corresponding tool to deploy a working cloudflare worker to your own cloudflare account: https://litgateway.com/apps/cloudflare

 - Lit protocol integration with Ceramic to store encrypted data on Ceramic: https://github.com/LIT-Protocol/CeramicIntegration and a corresponding example implementation of that integration: https://github.com/LIT-Protocol/CeramicIntegrationExample

+- An example of how to use the Access Control Conditions Modal: https://github.com/LIT-Protocol/lit-access-control-conditions-modal-example